top of page

 teaching

-While a graduate student at the University of Colorado--Boulder (CU Boulder), I attended many teaching workshops and completed several teaching consultations, reflections, and faculty observations.
+While a graduate student at the University of Colorado--Boulder (CU Boulder), I attended many teaching workshops and completed teaching consultations, and faculty observation.
 I served as a graduate teaching assistant for introductory biology and the HHMI SEA-PHAGES course-based research experience lab (CURE).
 As an undergraduate I was a teaching assistant in the SEA-PHAGES CURE, cell biology lab, and a member of the curriculum design and facilitation team for a new student driven colloquium course.
 I enjoy teaching and mentorship, and am currently seeking opportunities to continue in these capacities.

 values